sqorn/sqorn/docs/docs/tutorial.md

 ### Join

-Construct Joins with `.join`, which accepts the same arguments as `.from`.
-When no join conditions are specified, Sqorn builds a natural join.
+Call `.join` to build a *JOIN* clause.
+It accepts the same arguments as `.from`.
+Sqorn builds a natural join by default.

 ```js
 sq.from`book`.join`author`.query